 - Skills to provide a peaceful community in the classroom setting

 For more information on Montessori teacher certification please go to the American Montessori Society (AMS) website by clicking here.

-Michelle Herringer – DMS Director & Dyslexia Teacher.
-She has a passion for education which stems from her passion for learning.
-She is an AMS Montessori Certified teacher, has a Masters degree in reading instruction, holds a Colorado Teaching License (for which she received the Linda Ekman Simmons Award of Excellence for Outstanding Post Baccalaureate Student in Teacher Education), and is a Sounds in Syllables dyslexia teacher.
-Prior to becoming the director of Durango Montessori, she taught at DMS for four years.
+Michelle Herringer – Literacy Specialist.
+Michelle has a passion for education which stems from her passion for learning.
+She is an AMS Montessori Certified teacher, has a Masters degree in reading instruction, holds a Colorado Teaching License (for which she received the Linda Ekman Simmons Award of Excellence for Outstanding Post Baccalaureate Student in Teacher Education), and is a Certified Dyslexia Therapist.
+Prior to becoming the director of Durango Montessori, Michelle taught at DMS for four years.
 Additionally, she was a teacher in the public schools, at a community college, and at a nature education non-profit organization.
 In total, Ms. Michelle has been in the field of education for over 19 years.
 In addition to her years of teaching experience, Ms. Michelle has served on multiple boards, and has administrative experience including staff hiring, supervision, scheduling, training, grant writing, and volunteer organization and recruitment.